home-assistant/developers.home-assistant/docs/core/entity/sensor.md

 | Type | Description
 | ---- | -----------
 | measurement | The state represents _a measurement in present time_, not a historical aggregation such as statistics or a prediction of the future.
-Examples of what should be classified `measurement` are: current temperature, accumulated energy consumption, accumulated cost.
+Examples of what should be classified `measurement` are: current temperature, humidify or electric power.
 Examples of what should not be classified as `measurement`: Forecasted temperature for tomorrow, yesterday's energy consumption or anything else that doesn't include the _current_ measurement.
-For supported sensors, statistics of hourly min, max and average sensor readings or of the accumulated growth or decline of the sensor's value since it was first added is updated hourly.
+For supported sensors, statistics of hourly min, max and average sensor readings is updated every 5 minutes.
+| total | The state represents a total amount that can both increase and decrease, e.g. a net energy meter.
+Statistics of the accumulated growth or decline of the sensor's value since it was first added is updated every 5 minutes.
-| total_increasing | Similar to `measurement`, with the restriction that the state represents a monotonically increasing positive total, e.g. a daily amount of consumed gas, weekly water consumption or lifetime energy consumption.
-Statistics of the accumulated growth of the sensor's value since it was first added is updated hourly.
+| total_increasing | Similar to `total`, with the restriction that the state represents a monotonically increasing positive total, e.g. a daily amount of consumed gas, weekly water consumption or lifetime energy consumption.
+Statistics of the accumulated growth of the sensor's value since it was first added is updated every 5 minutes.

 ## Long-term Statistics